 Ross W. Duffin was born in London, Ontario, and attended the University of Western Ontario there.
 He received his master’s and doctoral degrees from Stanford University where he specialized in the performance practice of early music – basically the manner in which music from earlier centuries was performed.
 He came to Case Western Reserve in 1978 to direct the nationally recognized early music program.

-Regarding performance, he continues to oversee the historical performance practice program at Case, which includes the Collegium Musicum, the Early Music Singers, and the Baroque Orchestra.
-He has conducted the Case Early Music Singers since 2000.
-A tenor, he has been singing with the small chorus attached to Apollo’s Fire, the Cleveland Baroque Orchestra, since its inception in 1992.
-He is also founding artistic director of Quire Cleveland, a professional early music choir established in Cleveland in 2008.
+Regarding performance, from 1978 to 2018 he oversaw the historical performance practice program at Case, including the Collegium Musicum, the Early Music Singers, and the Baroque Orchestra.
+A tenor, he sang with the small chorus attached to Apollo’s Fire, the Cleveland Baroque Orchestra, from its inception in 1992 until 2017.
+He was also founding artistic director of Quire Cleveland, a professional early music choir established in Cleveland in 2008.
 Originally a Renaissance wind player, he has taught at numerous summer programs in the US and Canada, and three times has led symposia for collegium directors at Amherst and Madison Early Music Festivals.

 An engaging lecturer, Dr. Duffin has spoken at Stanford, Eastman, Oxford, Princeton, Northwestern, the University of Chicago, Yale, Oberlin, Longy, Juilliard, Peabody, USC, the Purcell School in England, Royal Northern College of Music, the Royal Academy in London, Edinburgh and Glasgow Universities in Scotland, and the Schola Cantorum in Basel, Switzerland, among other places.